Should You Keep or Delete Old Content in WordPress — A Balanced Guide

 Once you’ve deleted, archived, or unpublished a position, your visitors will see a 404 Page Not Found error if they try to visit the page by clicking the link or bookmark they saved.

-This is a bad user experience and can affect your WordPress SEO, so we recommend sending the user to a different but related page on your website using a 301 redirect.
+This is a poor user experience and could affect your WordPress SEO, so we recommend redirecting the user to a related page on your site using a 301 redirect.

-The All in One SEO (AIOSEO) WordPress plugin is the easiest way to manage and create redirects.
-It is the best SEO plugin for WordPress, and more than 3 million professionals use it to improve their site’s SEO.
+The All-in-One SEO (AIOSEO) WordPress plugin is the easiest way to manage and create redirects.
+It is the best WordPress SEO plugin, and more than 3 million professionals use it to improve their sites’ SEO.

 On the All in One SEO » Redirects page, you can enter the “Source URL” of the page you removed and the “Target URL” of the post you want to send your visitors to.